 In a lot of ways, the arrival of the new FlightScope Mevo Gen 2 raises more questions than it answers.

-How does it compare to the Mevo+, the launch monitor it’s slated to eventually replace?
+How does it compare to the Mevo+, the launch monitor it has now replaced?

 How does it stack up against the Rapsodo MLM2PRO, which has taken over the sub-$1,000 category since its recent addition of some advanced club data metrics?